clamq/assistive-companion-pet/README.md

-# 🐾 Aether Assistant - Neuro-Inclusive Learning Pet
+# 🐾 Aether Assistant - Neuro-Inclusive Learning Desktop Pet

 A hybrid web + desktop application designed for **students with ADHD, Dyslexia, and Autism**.
 The app combines a **lightweight desktop pet overlay** with a **rich web dashboard** for a seamless accessibility-first study experience.